Periodontal Disease in Buffalo, NY

 What Causes Periodontal Disease?

-Plaque is the sticky substance filled with bacteria that forms on your teeth.
+Plaque is a sticky substance filled with bacteria that forms on your teeth.
 Regular brushing and flossing help remove the plaque build-up on your teeth before it forms tartar.
 If oral hygiene is not up to par or if there are underlying medical conditions, that plaque can fall below the gumline into pockets between the gums and teeth.

 Here, the bacteria are protected and allowed to thrive.
 As the bacteria creates an infection, your body’s immune system kicks in and releases a substance to fight the bacteria, but it also causes inflammation and the destruction of the gums, supporting tissue, and bone.
 This leads to bleeding gums and gingivitis and, if left untreated, progresses to periodontitis and tooth loss.
 If you fear you are suffering from periodontal disease, contact Dr. Todd Shatkin to arrange a free consultation.